ferro.gif

 OrigamiA drop of liquid deposited on a millimetric elastic membrane is wrapped by the membrane if the latter is flexible enough, a phenomenon called capillary origami.
 We renewed the interest for this phenomenon, by using a drop of ferrofluid - a liquid whose shape may be controlled by a magnetic field.
 The magnetic field thus becomes a control parameter to remotely drive the shape of the origami.

 We use a triangular membrane, leading to a pyramidal-shaped origami.
 When the applied magnetic field is increased, the origami undergoes an overturn leading to a new configuration.
 This dynamic instability is explained by an interplay between the magnetic forces (which tend to stretch the ferrofluid along the magnetic field) and the gravitational forces (which tend to flatten the liquid).
 The overturn instability, controlled in a non intrusive way, is suitable for miniaturization as lower magnetic fields are required for smaller size membranes.
 It could therefore have interesting applications for the manufacturing process of micro-scale 3D structures, such as MEMs or photovoltaic cells, based on elastocapillary self-assembly.
+MORE and papers

 Magnetic turbulent waves

-Wave turbulence describes the statistical behavior of a set of randomly interacting waves and therefore has been applied to a great variety of systems (ocean surface waves, plasma waves in solar wind, spin waves in solids…).
+Wave turbulence describes the statistical behavior of a set of randomly interacting waves and therefore has been applied to a great variety of systems (ocean surface waves, plasma waves in solar wind, spin waves in solids).
 We report the first observation of magnetic wave turbulence on the surface of a ferrofluid submitted to a magnetic field, a regime that has not yet been envisaged in theoretical studies.

 When wave amplitudes are high enough, the wave turbulence theory predicts a nonlinear resonant process between waves which generates smaller wavelengths.
 In a ferrofluid (a liquid with a suspension of nanometric magnetic particles), the dispersion relation of surface waves was known to be tuned by applying a magnetic field.
 This leads the authors to the first observation of a magnetic wave turbulence regime.
 The existence domains of gravity and capillary wave turbulence are also documented as well as a triple point of coexistence of these three regimes: these new results are understood using dimensional analysis.
 Such an experimental system where the dispersion relation is tuned by the operator from a non dispersive to a dispersive system is thus of primary interest to test the wave turbulence theory.
+MORE and papers

 Two-dimensional melting